tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-sysmodel_002_draft.md

 We don't want to adopt detailed restrictions regarding the format and content of a message `m`.
 We instead define `m` as a *regular message*, with the meaning that its size should not vary arbitrarily.
-This excludes from this definition messages that carry full blocks, as they can have a variable size, while covers size-limited messages that carry parts of a proposed block.
+This excludes from this definition messages that carry full blocks, as they can have a variable size, while covers size-limited messages that a `Proposal` or parts of a proposed block.

 ## Problem Statement